Nepalese Armed Forces: The National Defence Council

 Nepal's Interim Constitution's Article 145 has envisioned National Defence Council which includes Prime Minister, Defence Minister, Home Minister and other three minister appointed by Prime Minister which recommends to the Council of Ministers on mobilization, operation and use of the Nepal Army.
 Upon Council of Ministers recommendation, President authorizes mobilization, operation and use of Nepal Army.

 Before the Interim Constitution replaced Constitution of Kingdom of Nepal in 1990, the 1990 constitution had a provision for the defense council.
 This Council used to have three members: the Prime Minister, the Defence Minister and the Chief of the Army Staff.
 In accordance with the Constitution, the King (as Supreme Commander) used to "operate and use" the "Royal Nepal Army on the recommendation" of this council.

 Battles of Unification campaigns

-The Nepalese army fought various battles on the national unification campaigns of the 18th century.
-These battles of Nepal unification helped the Royal Nepalese army to gain more experience while helping to unify Nepal.
+The Nepali army fought various battles on the national unification campaigns of the 18th century.
+These battles of Nepal unification helped the Royal Nepali army to gain more experience while helping to unify Nepal.